 Randall P. Whatley is president of Cypress Media Group, an advertising, public relations, and training firm.
 Cypress Media Group provides training primarily related to business and technical writing, presentation skills, and media relations.
 He can be reached by e-mail at firstname.lastname@example.org.

-He has been a government relations consultant for over 30+ years and has served as a political campaign consultant (over 50 campaigns with 30+ victories in four states) and lobbyist.
+He has been a government relations consultant for over 30+ years and has served as a political campaign consultant (over 50 campaigns with 30+ victories in five states) and lobbyist.
 Additionally, he has served as an RFP consultant to both government agencies and contractors, administered government contracts, written proposals, and authored handbooks that address government/layperson relations.